Richmond Falcon Cam FAQ

 Based on his bands, we know that the original breeding male hatched in 2000 and lived to age 18.

 Q: How long has this pair nested at this site?

-This is a new pair of falcons to downtown Richmond, first appearing together in February of 2019.
+This is a new pair of falcons to downtown Richmond, first appearing together in 2019.
 It remains to be seen where they will choose to breed in 2019, but we are hoping they select this nest box at the Riverfront Plaza building, upon which the Falcon Cam is focused.

 This nest box was used for nesting by the original pair of falcons in most years while they were active 2003–2016.
 However, just like falcons nesting on cliff faces may nest on different ledges in different years, so will urban falcons choose different locations over time.
 Other locations used by the original pair included the old BB&T building 2003-2005 and once at the Dominion building located at James River Plaza (but when that nest failed, the pair re-nested that same year at the Riverfront Plaza building).

 In coordination with Dominion, the nest box at One James River Plaza was removed on March 6, 2019.
 This was done in anticipation of upcoming work at the building that may have interfered with the falcons’ nesting activities, should the falcons have chosen to nest there.